 Disputes Over Child Custody

-For those who have children, one of the most frequent arguments that couples face is with whom the children will live.
+For those who have children, one of the most frequent arguments that couples face is with whom will maintain custody of the children and where they will live.
 Working out a custody schedule and parenting plan can be very difficult for couples, and often, one partner may change his or her mind entirely.

 For example, you and your spouse may have agreed that you holding sole custody is best.
 However, once things start getting packed up and his or her time with the kids grows shorter and shorter, feelings of isolation and loss can appear, translating to increased fighting in court.